Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields: Multiple Massless Scalar Fields

 Thus, the Hamiltonian \eqref{H_phi2} is expressed in terms of $(\tY^a,\tPi_a)$ as

 with the (2+n)-dimensional constant supermetric:

-where $\eta_{ab} = \mathrm{diag}(-1,1,\cdots.,1)$.
-Here, for convenience, we multiplied $-1$ in the right hand side so that the Hamiltonian \eqref{H_phi3} for $\e=-1$ corresponds to the Hamiltonian constraint of a relativistic massless particle, $\MH_{\rm{rel}}=-E^2 + P_i^2$, where $\tPi_0$ plays a role of ``energy $E$", although this is not important for the dynamics since it is determined essentially by $H_{g\phi}\approx0$ as discussed in Sec.\ref{sec:intro}.
+Here, for convenience, we multiplied $-1$ in the right hand side of \eqref{H_phi3} so that the Hamiltonian \eqref{H_phi3} for $\e=-1$ corresponds to the Hamiltonian constraint of a relativistic massless particle, $\MH_{\rm{rel}}=-E^2 + P_i^2$, where $\tPi_0$ plays a role of ``energy $E$", although this is not important for dynamics since it is determined essentially by $H_{g\phi}\approx0$ as discussed in Sec.\ref{sec:intro}.

-Now that the Hamiltonian \eqref{H_phi3} has exactly same form as the free-particle Hamiltonian \eqref{hamiltonian_free}, we can replace $(x^i,p_i,g^{ij})$ with $(\tY^a,\tPi_a,\MG^{ab}_\phi)$ and apply the argument in Sec.\ref{sec:particle} to conclude that the spherically-symmetric static system coupled with $n$ free massless scalar fields has the $(2+n)$ D-Schrödinger symmetry:
+Now that the Hamiltonian \eqref{H_phi3} has the same form as the free-particle Hamiltonian \eqref{hamiltonian_free}, we can replace $(x^i,p_i,g^{ij})$ with $(\tY^a,\tPi_a,\MG^{ab}_\phi)$ and apply the argument in Sec.\ref{sec:particle} to conclude that the spherically-symmetric static system coupled with $n$ free massless scalar fields has the $(2+n)$ D-Schrödinger symmetry: